Martin Luther King Jr. Day is a national day of service and a time for action. The action can be as simple as hosting a dinner in your own community.

-Here are some ways you can make a difference on this day -- and all year long.
+You can learn more about hosting your own dinner here.
+In addition, here are other ways you can make a difference on this day – and all year long.

 Start a conversation: Points of Light Sunday Supper was inspired by Dr. King’s vision that people of diverse backgrounds would come together to discuss injustices and create a plan for action.
 Share a meal and conversation about community issues here.
 Other ways to volunteer are listed on the organization’s website.